zhouyan/MCKL/docs/random_distribution.rst

 ****************************

-The performance is measured on an MacBook Pro with an Intel Core i7-4960HQ CPU running macOS Sierra (version 10.12.1).
+The performance is measured on an MacBook Pro with an Intel Core i7-4960HQ CPU running macOS Sierra (version 10.12.4).

-Three compilers are tested, LLVM clang (version Apple 8.0.0), GNU GCC (version 6.3.0), and Intel C++ compiler (version 17.0.1).
+Three compilers are tested, LLVM clang (version Apple 8.1.0), GNU GCC (version 6.3.0), and Intel C++ compiler (version 17.0.2).
 They are labeled as “LLVM”, “GNU” and “Intel”, respectively.
 Results of the LLVM clang compiler is shown here.
+The results with other compilers are similar.

 Two usage cases of RNGs are considered.
 The first is generating random integers within a loop, each iteration generate a single random integer,